 The 1640s represented a middle point for Rembrandt’s artistic career, at the time he was working with quite a complex approach to etching, often working with a drypoint needle which created a softer and more painterly line.
 He also varied inking effects for light or heavy lines, sometimes leaving plates unwiped to create a hazy surface tone effect.
 A critical new work would begin to change much of that though.

 The Hundred Guilder Print and a matured art print style

 Great mastery requires patience, and Rembrandt would often work for years on a piece, working through many preparatory sketches, and making sometimes subtle and sometimes extreme changes to parts of the picture.
 The Hundred Guilder Print was worked on in various stages through the 1640s and was subject to endless sketches and reworkings as he sought a further refinement or advancement in style.

 A more matured Rembrandt emerged, focusing on a more simple approach to his work; there would still be endless revisions and preparations as almost any great art piece experiences.
-Now though, he focused on hatching to create areas of shade, retaining a fondness for using drypoint or surface tone, and put much of his experimental spirit into utilising different types of paper or vellum, particularly favouring Japanese papers which had a warm yellow tone and smooth surface that beautifully displayed the etched linework and drypoint burring of the print.
+Now though, he focused on hatching to create areas of shade, retaining a fondness for using drypoint or surface tone.
+Much of his experimental spirit went into utilising different types of paper or vellum, particularly favouring Japanese papers which had a warm yellow tone and smooth surface that beautifully displayed the etched linework and drypoint burring of the print.